deeptools/deepTools/docs/content/tools/plotFingerprint.rst

 .. image:: ../../images/test_plots/fingerprints.png

-The table that you can obtain via ``--outRawCounts`` simply contains the number of reads overlapping with each individually sampled genome bin.
+The table that you can obtain via ``--outRawCounts`` simply contains the sum of the per-base coverage inside each sampled genome bin.
 For the plot above, each column is sorted in increasing order and then the cumulative sum is plotted.

 .. code:: bash